Negotiating job offers

 I’ve coached dozens of people and I don’t recall anyone ever needing several weeks to consider multiple offers - the negotiations themselves typically converge as companies become aware that other companies are in the mix for a good candidate.

-When things require more nuance, I prefer to address those within the context of the specific situation via a strategy session or 1-on-1 coaching.
+When things require more nuance, I prefer to address those within the context of the specific situation via 1-on-1 coaching.
 Most expiring offers can be handled by asking for some time up front, or later disclosing that you have multiple offers and you are trying to make the best decision.
 When that won’t work, there are usually other factors at play, which are hard to account for in a single process.
 Folks in this tricky situation will usually get very high leverage from a strategy session, and it’s much easier to give useful, timely advice in this context.

 Haseeb Qureshi ha a unique take on this sort of thing: Ten Rules for Negotiating a Job Offer